JunweiNotAvailable/github-issues-blog/README.md

 ## Improvement

 ### Server-side rendering
-1. I used server components to fetch data and pass the data to client components, which didn't improve SEO.
-A better approach is to render the elements in server components and use client components when using client side actions like `useEffect`, `useState`, etc.
+While I put some HTML in the server components, there are much code still rendered on the client side.
+To optimize it, the HTML should be rendered on the server side as much as possible.

 ### Code management
-2. Although some elements were created as components, there are much more elements that can be made as components to improve  **efficiency**, **reusability** and **readability**.
+Although some elements were created as components, I believe there are more elements that can be wrapped as components to improve efficiency, reusability and readability.
-3. The code and comments should be more clear and understandable for collaboration or future use.